 - Salt and white pepper to taste

-- Combine all except the coconut milk in a blender and purée.
+- Combine all in a blender and purée.
 Clean the sides with a spatula and blend again.

 For the salmon